StreamDeploy-DevRel/edgeGPT-scaffold/README.md

 # edgeGPT-scaffold

-Use this scaffold to develop ML / AI applications locallyon a Raspberry Pi + Coral USB Accelerator
+Use this scaffold to develop ML / AI applications locally on a Raspberry Pi + Coral USB Accelerator

 Build the Docker image
 ```